gracjan-sl/frontend-coding-task/task.md

 1. On the main screen of the game, a single question is displayed, followed by a text input to enter the answer, and a button.
 On the side, the player can see their current score and chances left.
 1. No question may repeat within a single game.
 1. The API returns questions in batches of 5.
 The total pool of question is much bigger.
 For each call, a random subset of questions is returned.
     1. Questions fetched from the API may contain duplicates.
-It's up to you to filter them out.
+It's your job to filter them out.
     1. The API returns a JSON array of objects, each of which has a plaintext `question` and expected `answerSha1`, hashed with SHA1.
     1. All answers were lowercased before hashing.
 You'll have to do the same in order to verify answers.
 1. The button triggers answer verification.